akretion/docky/doc/manual/introduction.rst

    cd 'directory's_name'
    directory's_name$ ak build

-It will run a new docker image with odoo and postgres inside.
+It will run a new docker image with odoo and postgres inside. after this go out of the directory with cd ..

 Now let's start Odoo